op7ic/EDR-Testing-Script/README.md

 **Weaponization**

 The script executes calc.exe.
-You can replace this easily with metasploit executable where needed but the script will need to be modified to reflect this.
+You can replace this easily with metasploit executable where needed but payloads will need to be modified to reflect this.

 **Tested On**